WeblateOrg/weblate/docs/admin/addons.rst

 It offers following options:

-* Wrap lines at 77 chars and at newlines
+* Wrap lines at 77 characters and at newlines
 * Only wrap lines at newlines
 * No line wrapping

 .. note::

-   By default gettext wraps lines at 77 chars and newlines.
+   By default gettext wraps lines at 77 characters and newlines.
 With ``--no-wrap`` parameter, it wraps only at newlines.

 .. _addon-weblate.gettext.linguas: